davidmalcolm/texi2rst/output/built-in-functions-specific-to-particular-target-machines.rst

 _XABORT_NESTED
   Transaction abort in an inner nested transaction.

   There is no guarantee
 any transaction ever succeeds, so there always needs to be a valid fallback path.

 .. index:: _xend

-  RTM Function void _xend ()
-Commit the current transaction.
+RTM Functionvoid_xend()Commit the current transaction.
 When no transaction is active this faults.
 All memory side-effects of the transaction become visible to other threads in an atomic manner.

 .. index:: _xtest

-  RTM Function int _xtest ()
-Return a nonzero value if a transaction is currently active, otherwise 0.
+RTM Functionint_xtest()Return a nonzero value if a transaction is currently active, otherwise 0.

 .. index:: _xabort

-  RTM Function void _xabort (status)
-Abort the current transaction.
+RTM Functionvoid_xabort(status)Abort the current transaction.
 When no transaction is active this is a no-op.
 The ``status`` is an 8-bit constant; its value is encoded in the return value from ``_xbegin``.